Positive Behaviour Support

 In 2016, Highgate PS unanimously decided to establish a positive, proactive school-wide behaviour management framework called Positive Behaviour Support (PBS).
 This practice was selected to further enhance the social culture, learning and teaching environment in the school as well as to provide the individual behaviour supports needed to achieve academic and social successes for all students.
 The PBS team was established to guide the school through the seven essential components that make up the PBS framework.

 The seven components are:

 - Defining expected behaviour

 - Encouraging expected behaviour

 - Ongoing monitoring

-Schools implementing PBS build on existing strengths, complimenting and organising current programming and strategies.
+Schools implementing PBS build on existing strengths, complementing and organising current programming and strategies.
 Positive Behaviour Support is not a curriculum, a program or an intervention.
-It differs from any program currently in place in that it is a whole school approach to improvement.
+It differs from any program currently in place in that it is a whole-school approach to improvement.